How to Claim Benefits for Unemployment in California

 Federal unemployment benefits in California require approved claimants to register on California’s online labor exchange system, CalJOBS.
 Within 21 days, claimants must update their information on the website or in person at an America’s Job Center of California location.
 To continue claiming benefits for unemployment insurance, individuals must make every effort to find employment.

-California Unemployment Benefits Extension
+Learn About California Unemployment Benefits Extensions

 Individuals who have exhausted their CA unemployment benefits claim may be able to obtain an unemployment benefits extension.